Drug Abuse Addiction Treatment

 NIDA has a published guide, titled Principles of Drug Addiction Treatment: A Research-based Guide, which outlines thirteen principles of effective drug addiction treatment (NIDA 2012; Mee-Lee et al., 2013).
 To summarize, the principles are as follows:

 - No single treatment is right for everyone.
-A personalized, targeted treatment approach is crucial.
+A personalized, targeted approach is crucial.

-- Readily available treatment is needed to successfully address the urgent, widespread issue of addiction.
+- Readily available assistance is needed to successfully address the urgent, widespread issue of addiction.

 - Effective addiction treatment addresses a wide range of legal, psychosocial, medical and work related issues – all this in addition to attending to the underlying drug use.

 - Patient needs evolve and change over the course of treatment.
-Effective treatment recognizes and adapts to address these changes.
+Effective assistance recognizes and adapts to address these changes.

 - The most effective treatment length is determined on an individual basis.
 For many, 3 months, or 90-days elicits significant improvement.
-An effective treatment program incorporates strategies to minimize premature treatment dropout.
+An effective program incorporates strategies to minimize premature program dropout.

 - Problem solving, skills to resist drug use, new activities to take place of prior drug-related ones, and interpersonal relationship building should all be reinforced through counseling and behavioral therapy sessions throughout treatment.